JackWilb/chart-junk/_posts/2021-07-21-video-readme.md

 ---
 layout: default
-title: "Video: Page Cutting"
+title: "A README"
 tags: videos
 ---

-# Page Selection Methodology
+# README

 Throughout the video, we are cutting out the term chart junk in all IEEE papers.
 To create our corpus of papers, we used the following search terms in [IEEE Xplore](/ieeexplore.ieee.org):